-In this example, only the
+In the example below, only the

-name property can be used inside the
+name property is used by default inside the

-.copy() implementations, and there is only one component function
+.copy() implementations, and there is only one component function,

-Person objects have different ages but the same
+Person objects with the same

 .copy() function to copy an object, allowing you to alter some of its properties while keeping the rest unchanged.
 The implementation of this function for the

 Data classes and destructuring declarations

 Component functions generated for data classes make it possible to use them in destructuring declarations:

 Standard data classes